kais271/pvc-exporter/README.md

 Only used to monitor mounted pvc that provied by block storage provisioner.
 Such as longgorn,trident,rook-ceph,etc..

 # Install
-kubectl apply -f namespace.yml -f rbac.yml -f deployment.yml -f daemonset.yml -f servicemonitor.yml
+You can get the following files and run apply them. kubectl apply -f namespace.yml -f rbac.yml -f deployment.yml -f daemonset.yml -f servicemonitor.yml

 # Grafana